KhronosGroup/glTF/extensions/2.0/Khronos/KHR_instancing/README.md

 Instancing is defined by adding the `KHR_instancing` extension to any glTF node that has a mesh.
 Instancing only applies to mesh nodes, there is no defined behavior for a node with this extension that doesn't also have a mesh.
 Applying to nodes rather than meshes allows the same mesh to be used by several nodes, instanced or otherwise.
-The attributes section contains accessor ids for the new TRANSFORM and ID attribute buffers.
+The attributes section contains accessor ids for the POSITION, ROTATION, and SCALE attribute buffers, all of which are optional.
 For example, the following defines some instancing attributes to a node with mesh.

 ```json
 {